wp-plugins/autoptimize/readme.txt

 Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.
 There are advanced options available to enable you to tailor Autoptimize to each and every site's specific need.

-If you consider performance important, we recommend the use of a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
+If you consider performance important, you really should use a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
 [HyperCache](http://wordpress.org/extend/plugins/hyper-cache/) to complement Autoptimize.

 == Installation ==